-Using a rubber band is one of the most common ways to remove a stripped screw.
+Using a rubber band is probably the most common and easiest way to remove a stripped screw.
 This method works by wrapping the rubber band around the head of the screw so that the band can help to provide extra grip.

 Once the rubber band is in place, you can use a screwdriver to turn the screw and loosen it.
 But make sure that you’re careful not to strip the screw any further and damage the surrounding area.